kasra-hosseini/obspyDMT/README.rst

     $ cd /path/to/my/obspyDMT.py
     $ ./obspyDMT.py --check

 *--check* flag checks for the basic requirements to run the code.
-However, some special options in obspyDMT are built upon other packages:

-**Parallelization:** There are some options in obspyDMT in which the job will be distributed on several processes (refer to `Parallel retrieving and processing`_).
-Here, pprocess_ is used and should be installed beforehand.

 In all the following examples, we assume that obspyDMT is already installed.